angular-schule/website-articles/blog/2020-01-everything-github/README.md

 #### 5.2.2 Setup the GitHub Action Workflow

-Now we have everything ready.
-We can create an automated workflow that will do the work for us in the future.
+Now we have everything ready to create an automated workflow that will do the work for us in the future.
-GitHub Actions usage is free for public repositories.
+GitHub Actions usage is free for public repositories, as mentioned before.

 1. Again in our repo, we go to **Actions** and click on **Set up workflow yourself**.

     ![setup workflow](./screenshot_5_setup-workflow.png)

-2. A editor will open, keep the file name (e.g. `main.yml`) as it is, simply replace the entire content with the following example:
+2. An editor will open.
+Keep the file name (e.g. `main.yml`) as it is and simply replace the entire content with the following example:

     ```yml
     name: Deploy to GitHub Pages via angular-cli-ghpages